tldr-pages/tldr/pages/windows/test-netconnection.md

 `Test-NetConnection -InformationLevel Detailed`

-- Test a connection to a remote host with port number:
+- Test a connection to a remote host using the specified port number:

 `Test-NetConnection -ComputerName {{IP or Host Name}} -Port {{Port Number}}`